Keeping Your Lawyer on Track in Your Child Custody Case

 Be realistic about how much time you will be able to spend with your child once the divorce dust settles.
 If you have a demanding career, it may be best for the child to enjoy quality weekend visits with you rather than 50/50 shared custody.
 It’s ok.
 You do not have to have 50/50 custody to be a great parent.

 If you would like to have your child custody case reviewed so you have some idea what to expect, contact the child custody lawyers who can provide insights based on years of experience and knowledge.
-Colorado Legal Group focuses its practice on divorce law and child custody cases, so all their legal acumen can be brought to bear on your case, and to help you secure a favorable outcome.
+Colorado Legal Group focuses its practice on divorce law and child custody cases, so all their legal acumen can be brought to bear on your case and help you secure a favorable outcome.